 At Netherseal St.Peter's Church of England School we consider the teaching of English to be integral and fundamental to the whole of the primary curriculum and pivotal for all learning in every curriculum area.
 The study of English develops children's abilities to listen, speak, read and write for a variety of purposes and to communicate ideas, views and feelings.
 We believe that children who communicate effectively are more likely to be confident and have good self-esteem.

-Our objectives come form the National Curriculum 2014.
+Our objectives come from the National Curriculum 2014.

 English is taught each day: discrete lessons enable skills to be taught progressively and these skills are applied and practised through reading, writing, speaking and listening activities.
 Teachers plan lessons which are interesting and interactive, using a wide range of texts and resources to support their work.